-A can opener isn’t one of the most exciting kitchen gadgets, but it’s certainly one of the most necessary.
+A can opener may not be one of the most exciting kitchen gadgets, but it’s certainly one of the most useful.

 Unfortunately, using a can opener is, far too often, an exercise in frustration.
 There’s the manual can opener that keeps slipping off the edge of the can, or the electric can opener that never quite cuts the all the way around.

 That’s why we’ve rounded up our favorites among the best can opener options out there.
 Continue on to see our picks and to learn all you need to know about the options available today, whether you’re setting up your first kitchen or replacing a decades-old can opener that no longer gets the job done.

 - BEST OVERALL: ZYLISS Lock N’ Lift Manual Can Opener

 - UPGRADE PICK: Hamilton Beach Electric Automatic Can Openerr

 There are two main types of can openers—manual and electric.
 Both types feature a sharp blade that pierces the can’s lid, as well as a gear that rotates around until the lid is cut.
 However, they differ in where the energy comes from to perform those functions.

 Manual can openers require your hand power to work the device, as well as a fair amount of dexterity to keep the can in place while it rotates.
 These simple can openers have hinged handles and a crank.
 The cutting blade is attached to the head of one handle, the rotating gear to the other.
 To use the can opener, you position the cutting blade on the top of the can right against the lip, and then squeeze the handles forcefully until the blade pierces the metal.
 You then turn the crank to rotate the can until the lid is cut through all the way around.